☀︎

 4. Doctorow Insights

-For sanity preservation they might be skipped, skimmed, or deferred.
+For sanity preservation they may be skipped, skimmed, or deferred.

 What are our goals? ✨

-In short, we the owners and end-users of technology products must be in the driver’s seat, i.e. no longer in a position of servitude to government and business interests.
+In short, we the owners and end-users of technology products must be in the driver’s seat.
+That is, no longer in a position of servitude to government and business interests.

 We require our computing devices, software, protocols, and communication systems to acknowledge and support the inalienable, universal, human rights we enjoy elsewhere in our lives—recently circumvented by technology.

-Let us also note that narrow exceptions may be necessary and are recognized—such as anti-tampering provisions for safety-regulated devices, e.g. medical equipment or motor vehicles, as required by bodies of legitimate regional law.
-Yet we won’t let exceptional needs eliminate our rights everywhere else.
+Let us also note that narrow exceptions may be necessary and are recognized—such as anti-tampering provisions for safety-regulated devices, e.g. medical equipment, motor vehicles, radio spectrum, etc. as required by bodies of legitimate regional law.
+Yet we won’t let exceptional needs be used to eliminate our rights everywhere else.
+While these devices should still be FOSS/H, a small subset might also be read-only and non-hackable.

 With the “mission” addressed, we stipulate the following three pillars of autonomy as our primary goals: